 Letters of Recommendation:

-Three (3) letters are required, two of which must be from individuals who have instructed the applicant.
+Three (3) letters are required, two of which must be from individuals who have the ability to evaluate the candidates academic abilities including written and oral communication skills, motivation, integrity, intellectual curiosity, empathy, problem solving and critical thinking skills at the collegiate level.
 The third recommendation letter may be from an instructor in any subject area, an academic advisor, pharmacist, or other health care provider.
 Due to the PharmCAS limit of four LORs accepted from each applicant, the applicant may need to send additional LORs directly to WVU in order to meet WVU LOR requirements.
-Those applicants are required to send them to Jennifer Clutter at the address below by December 2, 2013 deadline.
+Those applicants are required to send them to Jennifer Clutter at the address below by January 5, 2015 deadline.

 WVU School of Pharmacy